Ear: Inner ear

-The outer ear receives sound, transmitted through the ossicles of the middle ear to the inner ear, where it is converted to a nervous signal in the cochlear and transmitted along the vestibulocochlear nerve.
+The outer ear receives sound, transmitted through the ossicles of the middle ear to the inner ear, where it is converted to a nervous signal in the cochlea and transmitted along the vestibulocochlear nerve.

 The inner ear sits within the temporal bone in a complex cavity called the bony labyrinth.
 A central area known as the vestibule contains two small fluid-filled recesses, called the utricle and saccule.
 These connect to the semicircular canals and the cochlea.
 There are three semicircular canals angled at right angles to each other which are responsible for dynamic balance.
 The cochlea is a spiral shell-shaped organ responsible for the sense of hearing.
 These structures together create the membranous labyrinth.

 The bony labyrinth refers to the bony compartment which contains the membranous labyrinth, contained within the temporal bone.
 The inner ear structurally begins at the oval window, which receives vibrations from the incus of the middle ear.
 Vibrations are transmitted into the inner ear into a fluid called endolymph, which fills the membranous labyrinth.
 The endolymph is situated in two vestibules, the utricle and saccule, and eventually transmits to the cochlea, a spiral-shaped structure.
 The cochlea consists of three fluid-filled spaces: the vestibular duct, the cochlear duct, and the tympanic duct.
 Hair cells responsible for transduction—changing mechanical changes into electrical stimuli are present in the organ of Corti in the cochlea.

 Blood supply

-The blood supply of the ear differs according to each part of the ear.

 The outer ear is supplied by a number of arteries.
 The posterior auricular artery provides the majority of the blood supply.
 The anterior auricular arteries provide some supply to the outer rim of the ear and scalp behind it.
 The posterior auricular artery is a direct branch of the external carotid artery, and the anterior auricular arteries are branches from the superficial temporal artery.
 The occipital artery also plays a role.

 The middle ear is supplied by the mastoid branch of either the occipital or posterior auricular arteries and the deep auricular artery, a branch of the maxillary artery.
 Other arteries which are present but play a smaller role include branches of the middle meningeal artery, ascending pharyngeal artery, internal carotid artery, and the artery of the pterygoid canal.

 The inner ear is supplied by the anterior tympanic branch of the maxillary artery; the stylomastoid branch of the posterior auricular artery; the petrosal branch of middle meningeal artery; and the labyrinthine artery, arising from either the anterior inferior cerebellar artery or the basilar artery.